Full Name: GORDON STRANG

 Honours: Premiership 1932, 1934, Victorian Representative Team 1932-34 Games 9 Goals 9.

 Legendary Collingwood coach Jock McHale had this to say about Gordon after he had played only a handful of games: "I have never seen two recruits from the bush referring to Gordon and his brother Doug, come into a league side and shine like they did.
 Gordon is a sound player with great judgement and good anticipation."
 He was a member of the 1932 and 1934 Premiership sides and the 1931 and 1933 Grand Final sides.
 He also represented Victoria nine times.
 Gordon's highest individual goal tally was 6 against Collingwood in Round 10 of 1932 and he kicked 5 goals or more three times at Richmond.
-In 1937 he left Richmond to coach Launceston, however he returned in 1938.

 In 1939 he moved to Wodonga where he won the "Morris Medal" for the Best and Fairest in the Ovens and Murray League.
 He had the medal taken off him as a result of a disqualification that make him ineligible during that season, he then went on to win it the following season before the war stopped the competition altogether.
 In appreciation of his service to the Wodonga Football Club the grandstand has been named in his honour.
 Gordon's father Bill and brother Allan played with South Melbourne, and another brother, Colin played with St. Kilda.
 His nephew Geoff Strang also played with Richmond.
 Gordon died in 1951.